Gaza City: Iron Age

-Israelite to Persian periods

-After being ruled by the Israelites, Assyrians, and then the Egyptians, Gaza achieved relative independence and prosperity under the Persian Empire.

 Hellenistic period

-Alexander the Great besieged Gaza, the last city to resist his conquest on his path to Egypt, for five months before finally capturing it 332 BCE; the inhabitants were either killed or taken captive.
+Alexander the Great besieged Gaza, the last city to resist his conquest on his path to Egypt, for five months before capturing it 332 BC; the inhabitants were either killed or taken captive.
 Alexander brought in local Bedouins to populate Gaza and organized the city into a polis (or "city-state").

-In Seleucid times, Seleucus I Nicator, or one of his successors renamed Gaza into Seleucia to control the surrounding area against the Ptolemies.
+Under the Seleucid Empire, Seleucus I Nicator or one of his successors renamed Gaza as Seleucia to control the surrounding area against the Ptolemies.
 Greek culture consequently took root and Gaza earned a reputation as a flourishing center of Hellenistic learning and philosophy.
-During the Third War of the Diadochi, Ptolemy I Soter defeated Demetrius I of Macedon in a battle near Gaza in 312 BCE.
-In 277 BCE, following Ptolemy II's successful campaign against the Nabataeans the Ptolemaic fortress of Gaza took control of the spice trade with Gerrha and Southern Arabia.
+During the Third War of the Diadochi, Ptolemy I Soter defeated Demetrius I Poliorcetes in the Battle of Gaza in 312 BC.
+In 277 BC, following Ptolemy II's successful campaign against the Nabataeans, the Ptolemaic fortress of Gaza took control of the spice trade with Gerrha and South Arabia.

-Gaza experienced another siege in 96 BCE by the Hasmonean king Alexander Jannaeus who "utterly overthrew" the city, killing 500 senators who had fled into the temple of Apollo for safety.
+Gaza experienced another siege in 96 BC by the Hasmonean king Alexander Jannaeus, who "utterly overthrew" the city, killing 500 senators who had fled into the temple of Apollo.

 Roman period

-Josephus notes that Gaza was resettled under the rule of Antipater, who cultivated friendly relations with Gazans, Ascalonites and neighboring cities after being appointed governor of Idumea by Jannaeus.
+Josephus notes that Gaza was resettled under the rule of Antipater, who cultivated friendly relations with Gazans, Ascalonites and neighboring cities after being appointed governor of Idumaea by Jannaeus.

-Rebuilt after it was incorporated into the Roman Empire in 63 BCE under the command of Pompey Magnus, Gaza then became a part of the Roman province of Judaea.
+Rebuilt after it was incorporated into the Roman Empire in 63 BC under the command of Pompey Magnus, Gaza then became a part of the Roman province of Judaea.
 It was targeted by Jewish forces during their rebellion against Roman rule in 66 and was partially destroyed.
-It nevertheless remained an important city, even more so after the destruction of Jerusalem.
+It nevertheless remained an important city, even more so after the destruction of Jerusalem during the First Jewish–Roman War.
+Following this, and again at the end of the Bar Kokhba revolt (132–136 CE), captives were sold into slavery in Gaza.

 Throughout the Roman period, Gaza was a prosperous city and received grants and attention from several emperors.
 A 500-member senate governed Gaza, and a diverse variety of Greeks, Romans, Phoenicians, Jews, Egyptians, Persians, and Bedouin populated the city.
 Gaza's mint issued coins adorned with the busts of gods and emperors.
-During his visit in 130 CE, Emperor Hadrian personally inaugurated wrestling, boxing, and oratorical competitions in Gaza's new stadium, which became known from Alexandria to Damascus.
+During his visit in 130 AD, Emperor Hadrian personally inaugurated wrestling, boxing, and oratorical competitions in Gaza's new stadium.
 The city was adorned with many pagan temples; the main cult being that of Marnas.
 Other temples were dedicated to Zeus, Helios, Aphrodite, Apollo, Athena and the local Tyche.
-Christianity began to spread throughout Gaza in 250 CE, including in the port of Maiuma.
+Christianity began to spread throughout Gaza in 250 AD, including in the port of Maiuma.

+First evidence of a Bishop of Gaza is from early 4th century, when St. Sylvan served in that capacity.